ThirdWorkshop/PetriDish/README.md

 Requires:
   GALib             2.4.7+  http://lancet.mit.edu/ga/

+Optional:
   Boost (threads)   1.4.9   http://www.boost.org/

+CHANGES:  2013.04.17  Boost threads are now optional (provided support for pthreads).
+                      ** this still needs some testing! **

 IMPORTANT:  This framework is intended for Genomes that take a long time to
             process individually (I.E., their Objective() function takes a long time to